flainvar/flainvar.github.io/src/content/projects/windet1.md

 ```

 Y Aquí lo tenemos, podemos observar como se ha conectado a nuestra máquina atacante, cuya IP acaba en 103.

+Esta subtenica está referenciada como: T1557.001 veamos sus mitigaciones:

+>M1042 - Disable or Remove Feature or Program: disable LLMNR and NetBIOS in local computer security settings or by group policy if they are not needed within an environment.

+>M1037 - Filter Network Traffic: use host-based security software to block LLMNR/NetBIOS traffic.
+Enabling SMB Signing can stop NTLMv2 relay attacks.

+>M1031 - Network Intrusion Prevention: network intrusion detection and prevention systems that can identify traffic patterns indicative of AiTM activity can be used to mitigate activity at the network level.

+>M1030 - Network Segmentation: network segmentation can be used to isolate infrastructure components that do not require broad network access.
+This may mitigate, or at least alleviate, the scope of AiTM activity.

 ## Useful splunk queries: